arupiot/deskcontrol/readme.md

 It will auto-detect bricklets compatible with the code and provide sensor readings / control of relays on a 128x64 OLED - joystick or multitouch can be used to navigate the menu.

+The code may need running twice before it runs successfully.

 ## Installation
 Requirements for Debian based systems:
 ```